fitengel/pwless/README.md

 # passwordless

-A zero configuration passwordless users service powered by [Serverless Components](https://github.com/serverless/components).
-It extends your application by providing SMS login and a users management backend.
+A zero configuration passwordless login service powered by [Serverless Components](https://github.com/serverless/components).
+This component enables existing users services to identify users with just a phone number, then verify and authenticate the user with a 6-digit SMS code.

+#### Features

+- **Zero configuration:** You can spin up the entire service with just a single `components` command
+- **Customizable time-to-live option:** Verification codes expire by default after 5 mins, which is completely customizable with component inputs.
+- **Brute-force reseliant:** Verification codes come with a unique uuid, making it practically impossible to brute-force within the expiration period.
+- **Database cleanup:** All verified codes are automatically deleted from the database to minimize the costs.

 &nbsp;